 For over 30 years (est. 1988), Famous Frames has held it's position as the preeminent talent agency representing artists that specialize in storyboards, shooting boards, comp art, illustration and full-service cinematic, animatic & board-o-matic production.

-With headquarters in Culver City, California, and a regional office in NYC, Famous Frames represents a roster of 100+ of the world's top illustrators.
+With headquarters in Culver City, California, and a regional office in NYC, Famous Frames represents a roster of the world's top artists.
 Our clientele reads like a who's who of the advertising and entertainment industries; and our artist's influence in today's mass media is evident daily through blockbuster films, prime time TV commercials, print ads, video games and theme park entertainment.
 Always reachable, 24/7, Famous Frames is all about personalized service with real people responding to your project's unique specifications.
 Our artists can work in-house or remotely and assignments can be downloaded from our website with password protection.

 Innovation.
 Breadth of options.
 Flexibility.
 Experience.
 Peace of mind.
 No wonder the majority of our business comes from repeat clients.
 You can count on us to create pictures that not only tell your story, but sell it.